howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 ### Thought experiments of the twin paradox, unsolvable within the framework of Einstein's special theory of relativity

 For all thought experiments, let's take two short-lived particles obtained at the same time (starships with synchronised clocks will also work).
 They move only along one coordinate axis for simplicity.
 Let $v$ is their velocity relative to an immobile frame of reference (ImFR) (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error).
+The time spent on acceleration is considered negligible.

 Experiment 1 description: